history-lab/archiving-digital-records/2024/08-command-line-lab-1.md

 For each exercise, provide a single command that produces the stated results:
 1. List all the files in the `archiving-digital-records` directory and its subdirectories.
 2. List all the markdown files in `archiving-digital-records/2024` beginning with the number 0.
-3. Repeat (3) but in long format ordered by their last modification.
+3. Repeat (2) but in a long format ordered by their last modification.